stephenscaff/telly/readme.md

-# Telly! 📺📼
+# Telly! 📼→📺

 ### A little app and js plugin using the Vimeo Player API to create a nonstop playlist of Vimeo Vids.

 Telly was built to play dope Vimeo vids on the TV screens around the office... to inspire designers and stuff.
+The plugin can also be found in it' own repo: [vimeo-playlists.js](https://github.com/stephenscaff/vimeo-playlists)

 ### Install